 Salmon Spawn Completed

 Chinook salmon begin their spawning run in October.
-Since salmon cannot naturally reproduce in North Dakota, Game and Fish personnel capture the fish and transport them to the Garrison Dam National Fish Hatchery where they are relieved of their eggs.
+Since salmon cannot naturally reproduce in North Dakota, Game and Fish personnel capture the fish and transport them to Garrison Dam National Fish Hatchery where they are relieved of their eggs.

-Once the eggs hatch, young salmon spend 6 months in the hatchery before being stocked in Lake Sakakawea.
+Once the eggs hatch, young salmon spend about 6 months in the hatchery before being stocked in Lake Sakakawea.